Asian immigration to Hawaii: Japanese

+more than 110,000 Japanese Americans in the mainland U.S., who mostly lived on the West Coast, were forced into internment camps.
+However, in Hawai'i, where 150,000-plus Japanese Americans composed over one-third of the population, only 1,200 to 1,800 were interned.
+The Japanese remained the most populous ethnic group of Hawaii until 2010, when they were overtaken by Filipinos.

 Filipinos

 Filipinos, like most other Southeast Asian immigrants to Hawaii, worked on the sugar plantations.
 In 2010, Filipinos surpassed Japanese as the largest ethnic group.
 At the time of the 2000 census, they were the third largest ethnic group in the islands.

 85% of Filipinos in Hawaii trace their ancestry to the Ilocos Region of northern Luzon.